 To find out, we researched AutoNation’s extended warranty plans, reputation, customer reviews and more.
 At the end of the day, it’s an average provider, and there are likely better options out there.
-Read on to learn more, or start getting quotes from some of the best extended car warranty providers on the market below.
+Read on to learn more, or start getting quotes from some of the best extended car warranty providers on the market above.

 AutoNation is a large auto retailer that also offers financial products and vehicle protection plans.
 The only way to get an AutoNation Vehicle Protection Plan is to purchase one when you buy a new or used car from the dealer.